-RIBA Part 1 Certificate in Architecture
+RIBA Part One Certificate in Architecture

-Board at its meeting of 16 July 2015 decided that the Royal Institute of British Architect’s RIBA Part One Certificate in Architecture should continue to be prescribed for the period from 30 September 2015 until 30 September 2020 under section 4(1)(a) of the Architects Act 1997 for the purposes of entry onto the United Kingdom Register of Architects.
+At its meeting of 7 September 2020, the Board decided that the above qualification awarded by the RIBA should continue to be prescribed until 31 March 2026 under Section 4(1)(a) of the Architects Act 1997 for the purposes of entry onto the United Kingdom Register of Architects.

-- Prescription of the qualification shall be by reference to the Programme Specification, submitted with the application of 21 November 2014, for the Royal Institute of British Architect’s RIBA Part One Certificate in Architecture.
-No change may be made to the title of any course or qualification or substantial change to the content so defined within that Programme Specification (allowing for a normal course development) without first obtaining the written permission of the Board.
+b.
+Prescription of the qualification shall be by reference to the Programme Specification – submitted as part of the application and dated 18 December 2019 – for the RIBA Part One Certificate in Architecture (four years, self-study)qualification.
+No change may be made to the title of any qualification, or material change to the content so defined within a programme specification (allowing for normal course development) without first obtaining the written permission of the Board.

 The Board was confident that: